While Loop in C Programming

 }

-In this example, if there's no update to i inside the loop, it will never reach the termination condition, resulting in an infinite loop.
+If there is no update to i inside the loop in this example, the loop will never meet the termination condition, resulting in an infinite loop.

-• Incorrect Loop Initialization : Incorrectly initializing the loop control variable can result in unexpected behavior.
-Ensure that the loop control variable is initialized with an appropriate value.
+• Incorrect Loop Initialization : Incorrect initialization of loop control variable might lead to unexpected behavior.
+Ascertain that the loop control variable is set to a suitable value.

 // Incorrect initialization